-The objective of a high-capacity watermark is simply to hide a large amount of secret information within the mesh object for applications such as content labeling and covert communication.
-High-capacity watermarks are often fragile (in sense that they are not robust), and some of them have the potential to be successful fragile watermarks with precise attack localization capability.
-These are the reasons why we present them here, in the "fragile techniques" section.
-Individual vertex coordinates are also used to construct such highcapacity approaches.
-Cayre and Macq [11] proposed a highcapacity blind data-hiding algorithm for triangular meshes.
+High-capacity watermarks are often fragile, and that is the reason for why we present them here, in fragile techniques section.
+In practice, individual vertex coordinates are also used to construct high-capacity steganographic approaches.
+Cayre and Macq [10] proposed a high-capacity blind data-hiding algorithm for triangular meshes.
 By choosing the projection of a vertex on its opposite edge in a triangle as the primitive (see Fig. 2), the theoretical capacity can attain 1 bit per vertex.
-The synchronizing mechanism relies on the choice of the first triangle according to a certain geometrical criterion (e.g. one of the triangles intersecting with the most significant principal axis of the mesh) and a further geometric spreading scheme that is guided by a secret key.
+The synchronizing mechanism relies on the choice of the first triangle according to a certain geometrical criterion (e.g. one of the triangles intersecting with the most significant principal axis of the mesh) and a further geometric spreading scheme that is piloted by a secret key.
+Bors [11] also reported a blind algorithm.
+The primitive is the relative position of a vertex to its 1-ring neighbors.
+A two-state space division is established (e.g. inside or outside of an ellipsoid), and the vertex is assumed to be moved into the correct subspace according to the next watermark bit.
 A higher capacity, which is about 3 bits per vertex, is achieved in [12] by applying a multi-level embedding procedure.
 This procedure consists of modifying successively the parallel, vertical, and rotary positions of a vertex related to its opposite edge in a triangular facet.
-By quantizing the distance from a facet to the mesh center, Wu and Chueng [13] gave another scheme whose capacity can attain 1 bit per facet.
+By quantizing the distance of a facet to the mesh center, Wu and Chueng [13] gave another fragile but high-capacity scheme whose capacity can attain 1 bit per facet.